react-native-device-info/react-native-device-info/README.md

 (Thanks to @chirag04 for writing the instructions)

-* If you want to get the device name in Android add this to your AndroidManifest.xml
+* If you want to get the device name in Android add this to your AndroidManifest.xml (optional)

 ```xml
 ...